Hancock33/batocera.piboy/README.md

 A optimised build for the [Steam Deck](https://www.steamdeck.com/en/) can also be found in the download folder.

+**Note** the Steamdeck version is compiled with "02 -march=x86-64-v2 -mtune=znver2" flags, should work on other x86-64 processors circa 2009.

-All credits to the team at https://batocera.org/
+**All credits to the team at https://batocera.org/**